 You can lower the texture filtering to improve game performance but it will result in bad image quality.

 When searching for the color of a pixel, you must examine adjacent texels on the texture and/or other images from neighboring texels to determine an average.
-This is how texture filtering is done most simply because of the phrase “bilinear filtering.”
+This is how to texture filtering is done most simply because of the phrase “bilinear filtering.”

 There are two terms: trilinear filtering and anisotropic filtering, which are more complex ways of saying “better.”
 Trilinear filtering takes into account the texel’s two mipmap levels above and below the pixel being rendered.

 Mipmaps are lower-resolution versions of an image, used when the texture is viewed from far away so that the GPU doesn’t have to work as hard.
-By examining these four texels, trilinear filtering can provide more accurate color for the pixel being rendered.
+By examining these four texels, trilinear filtering can provide a more accurate color for the pixel being rendered.

 Anisotropic filtering does the same thing as trilinear, but with many more texels.
-It examines texels from all mipmap levels above and below the one being rendered, weighting them according to how close they are to the pixel being rendered.
+It examines texels from all mipmap levels above and below the one being rendered, weighing them according to how close they are to the pixel being rendered.
 This can provide even more accurate color for the pixel, but at a performance cost.